Aedan Scipio

 Aedan Scipio (born 3 September 1990) is an Anguillan professional footballer who plays as a forward for AFA Senior Male League club Roaring Lions and the Anguilla national team.

 Early life

 Scipio showed promise as a young player by winning a skills competition for primary schoolers which was sponsored by the National Bank of Anguilla.

 Club career

 As of 2020, Scipio played for Roaring Lions FC of the AFA League.
 He was named Man of the Match for his performance against Docs United FC in August.
 The team went on to win the championship that season.

 International career

 Scipio represented Anguilla at the youth level during 2007 CONCACAF U17 Tournament qualification.
 He made his senior international debut on 21 March 2021 in a friendly against the United States Virgin Islands.
 He made his competitive debut six days later in a 2022 FIFA World Cup qualification loss to the Dominican Republic.

+Scipio was involved in Anguilla’s first match against Antigua and Barbuda in the 2026 CONCACAF Nations League, in which two opponents received red cards for pulling on his dreadlocks.
+This was the first occasion in which two different players were dismissed during for pulling on a single opponent’s hair.